Peroneal Muscle Activity During Stable and Unstable Load Exercises

 Stability is the ability to resist sudden and dramatic changes in motion or position.
 This property of a system is important to mechanics and dynamics, but stability can also be found in everyday systems such as airplanes or buildings.

-In the context of exercise, stable means that the movement will occur with minimal alterations in the body's posture and balance.
 This is particularly true when performing weight-bearing exercises in which the musculature must be maintained in a static position to allow for the movement.

-However, in unstable load exercises such as lunges, peroneal muscle activity increases significantly.
 This increase in muscle activity is due to a variety of factors, including the increased demands placed on the peroneus longus muscles to stabilize the ankle and to prevent lateral ankle instability during performance.

 This increased activity is related to the fact that the peroneus longus muscle is responsible for preventing lateral ankle instability during walking, as well as during functional tasks such as standing on uneven surfaces or climbing stairs.
-The peroneus muscle is also known to have a role in maintaining medio-lateral balance in the frontal plane, especially during single support phases of walking.

 The peroneus muscle is also responsible for generating force during an unstable load exercise, as the muscle will be activated to produce a certain amount of force against an uneven surface such as a bench or a dumbbell.
-It is possible that the peroneus muscle can be trained to generate more force when performing an unstable load exercise.

-One way to achieve this is through a prolonged IRT program that provides significant strength training enhancements in the short term (approximately 7-8 weeks).
 Sparkes and Behm12 demonstrated that both unstable and stable trained groups achieved increases in force, static balance and functional performance with an average effect size of 0.98.

 Ankle eversion

-Ankle eversion is one of the most common ankle injuries.
-It is caused by the flexion of the foot during an unnatural movement or a fall.
 It is also commonly associated with a fibula fracture called a Pott’s fracture.
 However, it is unclear how the ankle sprain mechanism works or what factors contribute to this type of injury.

-The first step in understanding the mechanism of an eversion ankle sprain is to understand the muscle activity that occurs during this motion.
 The peroneus longus is a key muscle involved in this motion.
 It is also a very powerful muscle that has the potential to tear during an ankle sprain.

 Therefore, it is important to know how this muscle is activated during stable and unstable load exercises.
 It is also important to know how this muscle changes following fatigue.